|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Radio Waves 10-3

 In a vacuum, all electromagnetic radiation travels at the same speed – the speed of light.
 As electromagnetic waves travel through different substances, their speed and/or ability to transmit begins to change based on the properties of the physical matter and the wavelength of the electromagnetic radiation itself.
 For example, both light and radio waves are able to pass through the earth’s atmosphere, while radio waves and microwaves can pass through the walls of a building while light bounces off the solid structure.
-In any situation when electromagnetic radiation interacts with any form of substance it will always lose at least some of its strength as electromagnetic waves interact with molecules of the physical matter.
+In any situation when electromagnetic radiation interacts with any form of substance it will always lose at least some of its strength as electromagnetic waves interact with molecules of the physical matter with which it interacts.

 Wavelength and Frequency

 In electromagnetic radiation, there is a direct relationship between energy, wavelength and frequency.
 The shorter the wavelength, the shorter the period between the peaks of two waves.
 Because all electromagnetic radiation travels at the same speed, as the wavelength becomes shorter, the relative frequency of the of the wave increases, as the period between the peaks of two waves becomes shorter.
-As the frequency increases, more energy is conveyed over the same period of time, meaning shorter wavelengths with higher frequencies appear to be more energetic when received from a stationary position.
+As the frequency increases, more energy is conveyed over the same period of time, meaning shorter wavelengths with higher frequencies appear to be more energetic when received from a relative vantage point.

 As there is a direct relationship between wavelength, wave frequency, and wave energy, there is also a direct correlation between wavelength and the size of the required antenna to transmit/receive a signal.
 Practically this means that the higher the frequency of a signal, the smaller the receiving antenna needs to be, the implications being that radio waves on the lower end of the frequency of transmission will require significantly larger antennas.
 For humanitarian agencies, there are real world trade-offs between the usefulness of a certain band of transmission, and how large their radio reception equipment can actually be.